skryv/external-documentation/README.md

 ### How to add an image?

-Add the image file to the folder `images`
+Add the image file to the folder `_media_`
 In the page you want to use the image, add `![Image](`.
 Once you have the bracket open, VSC will provide you with a drop down to the available files (incl. images).
 Pick the one you want to show.

-To easily create consisten browser screenshots, there is a automated service available for Mac.
+To easily create consistent browser screenshots, there is a automated service available for Mac.
 Have a look [here](https://www.loom.com/share/6edfd82f67024191890d99420ea497b2?sharedAppSource=personal_library) how it works and contact [Toon](mailto:toon@skryv.com) for more info.

 ### How to add content from Confluence?

 There is a plugin active on our confluence that exports the page as markdown.
 From a page, click the `...` and select `Export to Markdown` in the drop-down menu.
 Copy the file content in VCS for further editing.

-## The structure of this repository

-### Folder structure

-### More structure elements through front matter

-## Previewing your documentation
+## TODO's
+[] limit the width of the page content (now taking the full width, readability not being top)